19hours/sg-statutes/Acts/Fire Safety Act.md

 (4) If an order made under subsection (1) is not complied with and no appeal under section 30C has been made to the Minister in respect of the order before the order takes effect, the Commissioner may —

-(a) demolish, remove or alter, or cause to be demolished, removed or altered, the building or the unauthorised fire safety works or to take such other steps as may appear to the Commissioner to be necessary, including ordering the closure of the building or part thereof; and
+(a) demolish, remove or alter, or cause to be demolished, removed or altered, the building, the relevant pipeline or the unauthorised fire safety works or to take such other steps as may appear to the Commissioner to be necessary, including ordering the closure of the building or part thereof or cessation of use of the relevant pipeline; and

+[Act 14 of 2013 wef 01/09/2013]

 (b) recover all expenses reasonably incurred by him in the exercise of his powers under this section from the person in default.

 [5/2000]

-(5) Without prejudice to the right of the Commissioner to exercise his powers under subsection (4), if any person on whom an order is served under subsection (3) fails to comply with the order, the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $500 for every day or part thereof during which the offence continues after conviction.
+(5) Without prejudice to the right of the Commissioner to exercise his powers under subsection (4), if any person on whom an order is served under subsection (3) fails to comply with the order, the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction.

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

 (6) The Commissioner may seize any material resulting from the carrying out of any work under subsection (4).